 May’s comment: After a tumultuous start with vet visits every six weeks, I finally gave in to the idea of feeding raw – reluctantly.
 Yuck!
 Bloody, inconvenient for travel.
 Yup!
 All that but it sure beats taking Darcy to the vet every six weeks when her stools starts to change from soft to complete liquid and blood!
 And we come away with some prescribed antibiotics and some vet prescribed (rather expensive) canned dog food that seems to settle her stomach.
 Three days later she’s back to normal.
 We go back to the dry kibbles – the best I could find in the market – and the pattern repeats itself weeks later.
 Was it a bug she picked up or was it just her stomach did not take to kibbles?

 As dog owners we discuss our dog stools when walking in the park – exchanging their state of health.
 Again and again I heard – go raw.
 It took me two years and many vet bills along the way before I decided to give it a try on Darcy’s second birthday.
 Since then no more vet visits because of runny tummy!
 We were recommended Honey’s Real Dog Food as I didn’t know anything else.
 I liked that their meats are 100% organic, free range or wild.
 All their ingredients are fresh, British and suitable for human consumption.
-It was much later that I learnt that there were other raw food brands.
+I started reading articles on sites like PuppyWire and it was then that I learnt that there were other raw food brands.

 As for George, he came to me with skin discolouring, thin hair and skinny.
 Today he is thriving, bulked up and most amazingly his discolouring had regained colour.
 He no longer has a part pink lower lip.
 Was it the food he ate that made him what he is today?
 We are what we eat, they say about humans.
 It must hold true for dogs too.